mcendu/ommtutorial/en/introduction.md

 But how is a level made?
 In a rhythm game, a piece of music accompanies every level.
-And here comes the characteristic of a rhythm game: In a good level, every note is related to the accompanying music.
+And here comes the characteristic of a rhythm game: In a good level, *every* note is related to the accompanying music.
 Often, a perfect judgement on a note happens exactly at the playing of a sound in the music.
-Random notes unrelated to the music is no fun to play.
+Random notes unrelated to the music is *just no fun* to play.

 Confused?
 In the next chapter, you would know what a sound in a music is.